mellody11/RandLA-Net-Pytorch-New/README.md

 --------------------------------------------------------------------------------------
 ```

-while [SQN](https://github.com/QingyongHu/SQN) shows the result(mIoU) of RandLA-Net of Area5 is 63.59.
+While [SQN](https://github.com/QingyongHu/SQN) shows the result(mIoU) of RandLA-Net of Area5 is 63.59.

-our results are close to the original paper.
+Our results are close to the original paper.

 ### SemanticKITTI